 Financial Interest Disclosure Policies

-All persons in a position to control the content of an activity must disclose any and all financial interests.
+All persons in a position to control the content of an activity must disclose whether or not they have entered into any ophthalmology-related financial interests over the past 24 months.

-- The submitting author of an abstract must disclose whether or not s/he has any financial interest.
+- Submitting authors of an abstract must disclose whether or not they have any financial interests.
 This is required even if they have no financial interests.

 - The Academy requests financial disclosure from all presenting authors/instructors.
-Submission of this information indicates that each presenting author/instructor has complied with the Academy's policy and will disclose any financial interest at the time of his/her presentation.
+Submission of this information indicates that each presenting author/instructor has complied with the Academy's policy and will disclose their financial interests at the time of their presentation.

 - Failure to comply with the disclosure policy when known and deliberate will result in exclusion from the program for up to two years.

 - Financial interest will be disclosed through the Program and Mobile Meeting Guide.

 - Even though disclosure has been made, presentations and handouts should not promote the use of any commercial product.

 Disclosure of financial interest should also be made at the time of the presentation.

 - Podium presenters are required to display a financial interest slide at the beginning of their presentation and to verbally disclose any financial interest relevant to the presentation.

-- Poster presenters are required to post any and all financial interests on their e-poster.
+- Poster presenters are required to post their financial interests on their e-poster.

 - Video producers are required to announce their financial interests at the beginning of their video.